 - 1 small kabocha squash

-- 2-3 tbsp fresh chopped herbs combo such as thyme rosemary & sage
+- 2-3 tablespoon fresh chopped herbs combo such as thyme rosemary & sage

 - ½ cup melted butter